io-sea/hestia/doc/UserGuide.md

 systemctl restart hestiad # Restart the server (will reload the configuration file)
 ```

-The server can be interfaced with as described in the various APIs above.
+The server can be interfaced as described in the various APIs above.
 All logs will be written to the system log, which can be viewed with `journalctl`.

 # Ansible Deployment

 Ansible roles featuring scripts and configuration templates for Hestia's deployment on a multi-node cluster are demonstrated [here](/examples/sample_ansible_deploy/playbook.yml).

 ## Usage

 ### Hestia Roles in your Playbook